Debkumar49/Home-Automation-using-NODE-MCU-IFTTT-Google-Assistant-/README.md

 From the google assistant we give voice recognition such as “turn on light/turn off light”.
 Then is responses “turning on/off light”.
 After that it connects with the IFTTT applet launcher which sends instructions through adafruit io to Node MCU wi-fi module (ESP8266)
 Which then connects to the relay and the relay works as a switch by turning the light on/off in terms of the instruction you give.

-Documentation of the project provided above.
+Documentation of the project provided above , Please Download the documentation provided.